-Sincere appreciation goes to Lisa Froug-Hirano, a dedicated World War II era researcher in Honolulu, Hawaii, who reached out upon learning of this project.
-Her many volunteer hours have provided valuable leads and successful matches.
+Lisa Froug-Hirano is a dedicated World War II era researcher in Honolulu, Hawaii.
+She was the first to reach out upon learning of this project and her many volunteer hours provided valuable leads and successful matches.
 Like Elizabeth Black, Lisa's mother was with the American Red Cross Clubmobile during WW2.

-"Portraits for the Home Front: The Story of Elizabeth Black"
+"Portraits for the Home Front: The Story of Elizabeth Black" (2013 documentary)

 "Finding Elizabeth's Soldiers" (2015 documentary)